-This video provides some background information on the playwright and studies the social and historical context of the play.
-It also suggests some brief interpretations for what the play means.
+This section provides some background information on the playwright and studies the social and historical context of the play, An Inspector Calls.

 There is a light-hearted and celebratory atmosphere at dinner as the Birling family celebrate the engagement of their daughter Sheila to Gerald Croft, the son and heir of Lord and Lady Croft (from ‘an old country family – landed people’).